Vapor Lock | MG Classics of Jacksonville

 Vapor lock is often a problem with older carbureted cars, but not an issue with a modern electronic fuel injected cars.
 Fuel injection uses a computer to tell the injectors how much gasoline to squirt into the engine.
 A carburetor is a mechanical device that uses the engine’s natural vacuum to ingest the required amounts of fuel into the combustion chambers.

 Many carbureted engines have fuel pumps located near or next to the engine.
-The pump’s closeness to the engine, as with some MG T-types, causes the fuel in the line to become very hot.
+The pump’s closeness to the heat source of the engine, as with some MG T-types, causes the fuel in the line to become very hot.
 When heated, fuel turns from a liquid to a vapor, as water turns to steam when boiled.
 Sucking fuel into the engine creates a vacuum, thus hastening vaporization and vapor lock.

 Cooling fans in older cars run off of the momentum of the engine.
 They are somewhat inefficient while idling in traffic.
 Moreover, the lack of ventilation in the engine bay means less air flowing through the engine compartment, and the fan at the idling speed of the engine is unable to cool the engine sufficiently.
 Modern cars typically have remotely located fuel pumps, pressurized fuel lines, and electric cooling fans that detect the engine’s temperature causing them to kick-in when needed.
 Thus, engines in modern cars are less likely to overheat.

 Install an Electric Fuel Pump near the Fuel Tank at the rear of the car.
 The pump will keep the fuel moving through the lines even if the engine compartment heats up.
 Moss sells a pump that can replace or work in conjunction with the original pump.
 If the faulty pump remains, the replacement pump near the fuel-tank pumps the fuel through the original pump, thus preserving the original look.